 What is cholera?

-Cholera is a sudden illness that happens when a person accidentally ingests (swallows) Vibrio cholera (V. cholera) bacteria.
+Cholera is a sudden illness that happens when a person accidentally ingests (swallows) Vibrio cholerae (V. cholerae) bacteria.
 When the bacteria infect a person’s intestines, they can cause very bad diarrhea and dehydration.
 These complications can sometimes lead to death.

 How common is cholera?